PoisotLab/ms_network_prediction/manuscript.md

 ## How do we predict how species that have never co-occurred will interact?

+*Traits matching*: Functional traits can be used as a proxy for the inference of interactions because, well, ecological interactions require some kind of match between functional traits.
+However these data are lacking, especially for large scale analyses.

+*Phylogenetic inertia*: Because niche conservatism is a thing, the phylogenetic inertia of functional traits could help us infer the trait data that are missing.
+However, its efficacy could depend on the spatial scale of analysis since the phylogenetic signal present on a metaweb is lost on local webs.

+*Network-based methods*: We can use latent traits of the species (i.e. unmeasured traits inferred from the known network) to predict missing interactions.
+However, these methods are sensitive to sampling biases and can only be used for species for which we have interaction data.

+*The probabilistic approach*: We can combine local traits distributions, local abundances and Everything Else™ to infer the probability of interaction at a regional scale as a result of local observations.

 ## What does interaction strength mean?

 ## How are interaction strengths actually inferred?